 How have you been training specifically for the 2016 Dakar Rally and for how long?

 I trained quite a bit more this year compared to last year.
 You know, when you do the Dakar it pretty much destroys you.
 I build all this up, the fitness, the endurance, the muscles that I need for the Dakar.
 Because by the end of the 14 days I am going to use everything that I have.
 So I have trained a lot on the bicycle and I have stepped up my training in the gym as well.
 I would say that at least 4 or 5 months of this year I have spent training for the Dakar.
+If you are looking for a new bike then see our new road bikes, we have great prices.

 Have you felt an increase in support from fans this year as compared to the last year?